 Trustwell Law is accepting hernia mesh lawsuit cases on behalf of patients who experienced severe complications following hernia surgery and had to have revision surgery—or have been told revision surgery is necessary.

 Our attorneys have years of experience and a reputation for personalized, compassionate partnering with our clients.
-We also have access to the expertise, resources, and manpower to fully investigate your circumstances in order to get you the justice you deserve.
+We have access to the expertise, resources, and manpower to fully investigate your circumstances in order to get you the justice you deserve.

 More than a million hernia repairs are done annually in the U.S. Hernia mesh is used in the most of them.